Vivekanand-R/AI-Product-Framework/README.md

 <img width="1091" height="222" alt="image" src="https://github.com/user-attachments/assets/3d5b7ddd-fedf-448b-b538-5ff31e3d6523" />

 Agile 2.0: AI went globally recently, does agile 2.0 joining the travel itenary originally to meet AI.
 Drag, drop!
+AI is on the way, running late!

 Agile can be applied in Cloud by using on-demand infrastructure to enable rapid experimentation and iteration.
 Cloud-native DevOps and CI/CD tools support continuous delivery and faster feedback.
 Collaboration and analytics services in the cloud help teams adapt quickly, scale, and improve continuously.